Liquid Death Mountain Water Reviews

 They source the freshest H20 from the Alps while maintaining promises of sustainability.
 For instance, they are passionate about ridding the world of plastic, as the brand only uses recyclable materials in their packaging.

-With a following of over 382k on Instagram, Liquid Death has been mentioned frequently across several media outlets, including BuzzFeed and Vice.
-They also have a band that releases on-brand music such as “Bad Marketing” and “Dumbest Name Ever For Water.”
+Liquid Death also has a band that releases on-brand music such as “Bad Marketing” and “Dumbest Name Ever For Water.”

 Despite the hype, does this beverage company ‘urn’ our trust, or are they part of a ‘dying’ profession when it comes to the beverage industry?